Navigating Alignment for Non-identical Client Class Sets: A Label Name-Anchored Federated Learning Framework

 \section{Introduction}

-Federated learning~\cite{mcmahan2017communication} emerges as a distributed learning paradigm that allows multiple parties to collaboratively learn a global model effective for all parties while ensuring the privacy of local data.
-This benefits applications in a wide range of domains, such as recommendation~\cite{liang2021fedrec++,liu2021fedct,yi2021efficient}, ubiquitous sensing~\cite{li2021meta,laskaridis2021federated,tu2021feddl,li2021fedmask} and mobile computing~\cite{yang2021characterizing,li2021hermes,li2021talk}.
+Federated learning~\cite{mcmahan2017communication} has emerged as a distributed learning paradigm that allows multiple parties to collaboratively learn a global model effective for all participants while preserving the privacy of their local data.
+It brings benefits to various domains, such as recommendation systems~\cite{liang2021fedrec++,liu2021fedct,yi2021efficient}, ubiquitous sensing~\cite{li2021meta,tu2021feddl,li2021fedmask} and mobile computing~\cite{yang2021characterizing,li2021hermes,li2021talk}.

-Existing federated classification methods, even those designed for non-IID clients~\cite{li2020federated,li2021model,karimireddy2020scaffold,wang2020federated,lin2020ensemble,wang2020tackling,zhu2021data,luo2021no}, typically assume that the local annotations at each client follow the same set of classes; however, this assumption does not hold true in many real-world applications.
+Existing federated classification methods~\cite{li2020federated,li2021model,karimireddy2020scaffold,wang2020federated,lin2020ensemble,wang2020tackling,zhu2021data,luo2021no} typically assume that the local annotations at each client follow the same set of classes; however, this assumption does not hold true in many real-world applications.
 For example, a smartwatch company wants to build a human activity classifier for all activity types, as shown in Figure~\ref{fig:intro-problem-setting}.
 Although their smartwatch users as clients could experience almost all types of daily activities, each user may only opt to report (i.e., annotate) a subset of activities.
 Another example is a federated medical diagnosis system, which attempts to infer all types of diseases of a patient for comprehensive health screening.
 Physicians and specialist groups with different expertise can participate in this federated learning system as clients.
 As one can see here, different specialists will only offer disease annotations within their domains, even if a patient may have several types of diseases at the same time.
 This makes the class sets at many clients non-identical and even non-overlapping.